Dilraj1602/StudyTrack/README.md

 - User authentication (register, login, logout)
 - Add, edit, and delete daily study logs
 - Track tasks with descriptions and durations
-- Dashboard with filtering, searching, and statistics
-- Data persistence with MongoDB
 - Responsive and modern UI

 ## Tech Stack